-We do not express any opinion with respect to any law other than the Business Corporation Law of the State of New York, the Delaware General Corporation Law and the federal laws of the United States of America.
+We do not express any opinion with respect to any law other than the Delaware General Corporation Law and the federal laws of the United States of America.
 This opinion is rendered only with respect to the laws and legal interpretations and the facts and circumstances in effect on the date hereof.